tracyjhusky/rest-api/README.md

 ### Final Remarks

 This was a fun project.
-I learned a lot of new things, as well as reinforced quite a few familiar concepts as well.
+I learned a lot of new things, and reinforced quite a few familiar concepts as well.

-Thank you for your time.
+Thank you for your time!

 -James Tracy